SwiftKickMobile/SwiftMessages/README.md

   <img src="./Design/SwiftMessagesSegue.gif" />
 </p>

-Utilize the SwiftMessages layouts, animations and more directly within Interface Builder with the [`SwiftMessagesSegue`](./SwiftMessages/SwiftMessagesSegue.swift) custom segue.
-But Interface Builder isn't required, so `SwiftMessagesSegue` can be used on any UIKit project.
-Refer to the View Controllers readme below for more information:
+[`SwiftMessagesSegue`](./SwiftMessages/SwiftMessagesSegue.swift) is a custom segue type that integrates directly with Interface Builder to perform modal view controller presentations using SwiftMessages' layouts, animations and more. `SwiftMessagesSegue` works with any UIKIt project — storyboards are not required.
+Refer to the View Controllers readme below for more information.

 #### [View Controllers](./ViewControllers.md)